 Note 2:

-In some texts dealing with diffraction at the slit, relation (1) is presented as a condition for diffraction maxima on the basis of an erroneous derivation of the ray path difference from points A and B. But this is not true!
+In some texts dealing with diffraction at the slit, relation (1) is presented as a condition for diffraction maxima on the basis of an erroneous derivation of the ray path difference between points A and B. But this is not true!
 It is probably due to the similarity of the derivation (and also the similarity of the relation) for the condition of the maximum on the diffraction grating.
-The validity of the erroneous conclusion that relation (1) is a condition on the maximum is erroneously illustrated in some texts by showing that the relation correctly determines a zero-order maximum.
+The validity of the erroneous conclusion that relation (1) is a condition for the maximum is erroneously illustrated in some texts by showing that the relation correctly determines a zero-order maximum.
 This may be true, but unfortunately zero order is the only maximum that the relation correctly determines in this case!
-Condition (1) is indeed (and is experimentally supported) a condition for first and higher order minima (k = 1, 2, …).
-Setting k = 0 is physical nonsense because there is no zero minima in the diffraction pattern!
+Condition (1) is indeed (and experimentally supported) a condition for first and higher order minima (k = 1, 2, …).
+Setting k = 0 is physical nonsense, because there are no zero minima in the diffraction pattern!

 The figure then shows for the path difference of these rays ℓ1 and ℓ2: